SvenBroeckling/phasesix-rulebook/published/character_en.md

 Knowledge works in a similar way to skills, but the list is not predefined.
 Characters can have different knowledge skills based on their background, which they can use freely.
 Knowledge is always associated with a skill.
 The effective die roll value is the sum of the knowledge value and the skill value.

+Knowledge is gained through character templates.
+The character templates indicate whether they bring this knowledge with them.

 ### Shadows

 A character can have special traits that affect them outside of their physical or mental attributes.
 Each *shadow* has its own description or rule.
 For example, a character may have a rival or be obedient to authority.
 Shadows do not have values, but can have their own rules.

+Shadows are indicated on character templates.
+If a character template contains a written rule, it is a shadow.

+### Languages

+The number of languages a character can learn is based on the sum of their *Education* and *Logic* attributes.
+These can be any languages from the character's world.
+If the sum of these attributes is 0 or less, the character has only a limited understanding of their native language.

+The limit on the number of languages that can be learnt serves as a guideline for new characters.
+However, languages learned in the course of the game can exceed this limit.

+Character templates, body modifications or magical items can increase the number of languages that can be learnt.

+### Contacts

+Contacts are connections that a character has with other people or beings that they can rely on.
+These are typically people outside the party, such as a noble, a government contact, or a doctor.

+When creating a character, they can have a certain number of contacts, based on the sum of the *Charm* and *Attractiveness* attributes.
+Character templates, body modifications or magical items can increase this number.

+This number can be exceeded if new contacts are made during the game.